cervoise/so-i-became-a-keyboard/README.md

 I have done presentation about this at BeeRump 2016 and PassTheSalt 2018.
 See links below.

-You can also use device that are Arduino base and changed the code.
+[IDEA] You can also use device that are Arduino base and changed the code.
 This can be done with a GameBuino (https://gamebuino.com/).

 ## Presentations